Job Posting: Metcalf Programs Intern

 - Support grantee engagement and attend meetings on behalf of the program directors

-- Support other Foundation-wide projects as needs arise and perform other administrative duties as required
+- Support other Foundation-wide projects as required

 The successful candidate will have:

-- Either recently completed or currently be pursuing a Master’s degree that is related to one or more of the three Metcalf program areas (i.e. urban planning, public policy, community development, arts administration, environmental studies, systems thinking, etc.)
+- Either recently completed or currently be pursuing a Master’s degree that is related to one or more of the three Metcalf program areas (i.e. urban planning, public policy, community development, arts administration, environmental studies, systems thinking, etc.) Also acceptable is a completed undergraduate degree with equivalent work experience.

 - Strong verbal and written communication skills